+JCC offers "Certificates" that are a 30 to 59 credits.
+They concentrate on specific skills with fewer general education courses than an associate degree.
 To earn a certificate, students must meet these requirements:

-A minimum cumulative grade point average of 2.0 overall.
+- 1. A minimum cumulative grade point average of 2.0 overall.
 (Some programs have additional grade and course requirements.
 Follow the guide sheet for your program and meet with an academic advisor for complete information.)

-A minimum grade of 2.0 in each course that applies towards a degree.

-Completion of specific courses in a certificate.

-A minimum of 30 credits.

-A minimum of 12 credits earned at JCC.

-A completed Application for Graduation for a certificate submitted by the deadline date to Registration and Records, located in the JCC Student Center, main campus or to any JCC Center.
+Important: only courses with a 2.0 or better will transfer to most four-year colleges and universities. - 2.
+A minimum grade of 2.0 in each course that applies toward a degree. - 3.
+Completion of specific courses in a certificate. - 4.
+A minimum of 30 credits. - 5.
+A minimum of 12 credits earned at JCC. - 6.
+A completed Application for Graduation for a certificate submitted by the deadline date to Records, located in the JCC Student Center, Jackson campus or to any JCC Center.
 Students have five academic years to apply for graduation from the time they completed their last course at JCC.
-See Graduation and Commencement page 17.
+See Graduation and Commencement page 16.
 Applications are available at all locations, or the JCC web site.
-Official audits are processed by the Registrar's Office.
+Official audits are processed by the Registrar's Office. - 7.
 Completion of the certificate requirements from any catalog of entry during continuous enrollment.
 Students who are not continuously enrolled and have completed certificate requirements must meet the requirements of the catalog in effect at the time of graduation application.
-Students re-entering who have not completed the certificate requirements must follow the catalog in effect at the time of their re-entry date.
+Students re-entering who have not completed the certificate requirements must follow the catalog in effect at the time of their re-entry date. - 8.
 Coursework completed within a reasonable time period.
 This may require repeating certain essential courses, even though a passing grade was previously earned.
-An essential course involves material that affects skill development and successful performance and/or contains content that is likely to significantly change over time, as determined by appropriate academic departments.

-A minimum of six additional hours, beyond those credits completed for one certificate, are required to earn a second certificate.
+An essential course involves material that affects skill development and successful performance and/or contains content that is likely to significantly change over time, as determined by appropriate academic departments. - 9.
+A minimum of six additional hours, beyond those credits completed for one certificate, are required to earn a second certificate. - 10.
 Multiple certificates may be conferred in the same graduation period.